javi0x00/javi0x00/angular.md

 # Everything should work now!
 ```
 ### Terms and concepts
-1. What is it
-2. What does it do
-3. Why to use it
-4. Getting started
-5. Concepts
-6. Code samples
-7. Documentation
 - Angular
 * First steps
   - Install de Angular CLI